How long is the program?

 What happens if something comes up and I am unable to attend?

-Since most of the program costs (housing and tickets) are prepaid, deposits and final payments are not generally refundable.
-However, we make every effort to find someone to replace you in the program should you be prevented from attending because of medical or family emergency reasons.
-Should someone take your spot, your deposit and/or payments will be fully refunded.
+Since most of the program costs (housing and tickets) are prepaid, deposits and final payments are not usually refundable after April.
+This includes being prevented from attending because of medical or family emergency reasons.
+However, should someone take your spot, your deposit and/or payments will be fully refunded.
 In 2020, all participants were fully refunded their money because the festival itself was cancelled.
 Trip insurance is always advisable.

 How do I sign up?

-Space in the program is limited, so the sooner you let Jenny know you are interested, the better.
+Space in the program is limited, especially since some guests return every year.
+The sooner you let Jenny know you are interested, the better.
 Email your interest to Jenny at js041751@gmail.com, and she will follow up.